Report on sex abuse in German diocese faults retired Pope Benedict XVI - NewsBreak

 Benedict’s former spokesman declined to comment in advance, deferring any response to the Munich archdiocese.

 Cardinal Friedrich Wetter, who was Munich’s archbishop from 1982 until Marx took over in 2008, was faulted over his handling of 21 cases.
-Pusch said he also denies wrongdoing.Pope moves to reorganize Vatican doctrine office
+Pusch said he also denies wrongdoing.Woman sets car on fire after driving wrong way on Interstate 75 in Tampa, deputies say

 In an extraordinary gesture last year, Marx offered to resign over the Catholic Church’s “catastrophic” mishandling of clergy sexual abuse cases, declaring that the scandals had brought the church to “a dead end.”